lwmqn/shepherd/README.md

 **Returns:**

-* (_Object_): An object that contains the information about the Server.
-Fields in this object are shown with the following table.
+* (_Object_): An object that contains information about the Server.
+Fields in this object are given in the following table.

 | Property       | Type    | Description                                                 |
 |----------------|---------|-------------------------------------------------------------|